AmanuelZeredawit/Anomaly-detection-and-classification/README.md

 ### Installation

-To deploy and use the project first clone it to your machine.And usethe package manager [pip](https://pip.pypa.io/en/stable/) to install the virtual environment and libraries.
+To deploy and use the project first clone it to your machine.And use the package manager [pip](https://pip.pypa.io/en/stable/) to install the virtual environment and libraries.